Cloyette Harris-Stoute, Founder

 Guyanese Girls Rock! is a global empowerment movement created to celebrate Guyanese women and girls who are demonstrated, leaders and accomplished achievers.
 Since launching in 2012, the GGR Blog has published more than 300 stories of inspirational women who have realized professional and academic success.

-The GGR lifestyle platform now includes a Community Page where visitors can access a book club, travel club, free online resources, and business directory.
+The GGR lifestyle platform now includes a Community Group where members can connect and share resources.
 We are dedicated to promoting positive images of Guyanese women, and to inspired and connect them through personal stories, career, beauty, fashion, and health & wellness tips.